Anatoly Pepelyayev: Imprisonment and death

 Lieutenant General Pepelyayev was tried by the Vladivostok military tribunal and sentenced to execution by firing squad.
 After he asked Mikhail Kalinin for pardon, the sentence was commuted to ten years in prison.
 He served this term in the Yaroslavl prison, then in Butyrki.
 Pepelyayev was finally set at liberty on 6 June 1936 and was employed as a carpenter in Voronezh.
-In August 1937, during The Great Purges, he was again arrested, taken to Novosibirsk, tried on charges of having created a counter-revolutionary organization, sentenced to death on 7 December and executed on 14 January 1938 (Note: Sources) as 'enemy of the people'.
+In August 1937, during The Great Purge, he was again arrested, taken to Novosibirsk, tried on charges of having created a counter-revolutionary organization, sentenced to death on 7 December and executed on 14 January 1938 as an 'enemy of the people'.
 His Civil War rival Ivan Strod also perished in the Great Purge.
-Pepelyayev was posthumously cleared of these charges and completely rehabilitated on 20 October 1989 (Note: Sources) (Note: Sometimes listed as 16 January 1989, though this is probably incorrect .).
+Pepelyayev was posthumously cleared of these charges and completely rehabilitated on 20 October 1989.